LuisAnalytics98/DataSalon_Replit/replit.md

 ## Overview

-This is a premium salon booking application that allows clients to book appointments with stylists for various salon services.
-The application features a multi-step booking flow with service selection, stylist selection, date/time scheduling, and client information collection.
-It emphasizes a luxurious dark theme with gold accents, inspired by high-end salon experiences.
+This is a Spanish-language premium multi-tenant salon booking application that allows each salon to manage their appointments independently with complete data isolation.
+Clients can book appointments through a public booking flow (no authentication required) while salon staff access protected admin/employee panels via Replit Auth.
+The application features a luxurious dark theme (#1a1a1a background) with gold accents (#D4AF37), Playfair Display headings, and Inter body text.

+**Multi-Tenancy:**
+- Each salon has isolated data (services, stylists, bookings)
+- Unique booking URLs per salon: `/book/:salonSlug`
+- Role-based access control with salon membership verification
+- Cross-tenant data protection at database and API levels

+**Authentication:**
+- Public booking flow: No authentication required
+- Admin/Employee panels: Protected by Replit Auth (OIDC)
+- Whitelist mechanism via `salon_users` table
+- Session-based authentication with PostgreSQL session store

 ## User Preferences